dd32/td-gh-ex/readme.txt

 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Copyright 2014-2015 Carolina Nymark
+Copyright 2014-2016 Carolina Nymark

 = Description ==
-Miranda is an accessible and responsive two column theme with two menus and a flexible sidebar for all your widgets.
+Miranda is an accessible and responsive two column theme with two menus (including a social menu), color options, and a flexible sidebar for your widgets.

 == Installation ==
 1. Unzip `miranda.zip` to the `/wp-content/themes/` directory